comnoco/Comnoco-Library/Logix-Files-and-Functions/Usecases/Resend/README.md

 There are three example Trigger files, each one maps to one of the functions in the Logix file.
 You will need to re-map the `Authenticate as User` block in each Trigger file.
 Delete the block, click the add-point and select a new `Authenticate as User` block.
 From the widget in the Properties panel you can set up a `Service User` for your workspace if you don't have one already then select the `Service User` to use for this Trigger.

+You also need to re-map the functions to the `GET` method.
+Remove the currently selected function and then click the add-point.
+In the dialog select the API function matching the Trigger name.

 Make sure `Active when published` is switched on for each Trigger.
 Go to the Publish view and publish your workspace (save all changes).

 Go to the `Status` panel to view your published `Triggers`.
 Click on API Spec to see the mapped POST method and use the "Try it out" to test each Trigger.